-The Long Beach Memorial Emergency Department (ED) treats more than 100,000 patients each year with 1,600 of those patients being treated by the Trauma Center.
+The Long Beach Medical Center Emergency Department (ED) treats more than 100,000 patients each year with 1,600 of those patients being treated by the Trauma Center.
 Trauma centers are vital community assets, providing trauma prevention education, such as the national initiative “Stop the Bleed”.